The SpongeBob Movie: Sponge on the Run

-The film was produced by Paramount Animation, Nickelodeon Movies, and United Plankton Pictures, with animation provided by Mikros Image.
+Development for a third SpongeBob film began in April 2015, two months after the release of the second film.
+By January 2016, Aibel and Berger had been hired to write the film, and by April 2018, Hill had been hired as director.
+It is the first film in the franchise to be fully animated in stylized computer-generated imagery (as opposed to being entirely animated in 2D like the first film, or the mixing of 2D and CGI animation in the second film).
+Hans Zimmer composed the film's score.
+Animation was provided by Mikros Image.

 Originally slated for a worldwide theatrical release by Paramount Pictures, plans were changed due to the COVID-19 pandemic.
-The film was released theatrically in Canada on August 14, 2020, digitally on Netflix in other territories on November 5, 2020.
+The film was released theatrically in Canada on August 14, 2020, and digitally on Netflix in other territories on November 5, 2020.
 It was released as a premium video-on-demand offering and a Paramount+ launch title in the United States on March 4, 2021.
-Sponge on the Run received generally positive reviews from critics, with praise for the animation and loyalty to the series.
-The film was nominated for Favorite Animated Movie at the 2022 Kids' Choice Awards, but lost to Encanto.
-A fourth film is currently in development with a release date of May 23, 2025.
+Sponge on the Run received generally mixed reviews from critics, and was nominated for Favorite Animated Movie at the 2022 Kids' Choice Awards.
+A fourth film, The SpongeBob Movie: Search for SquarePants, is due to be released on December 19, 2025.